wahu-dev/Phase_1_Project/README.md

 #### Focus on Aircraft Category:
 By filtering for non-null Aircraft.Category, the dataset is narrowed to 32,287 entries, ensuring relevance to the business objective of identifying low-risk aircraft for purchase.

-Future steps include completing the data cleaning process (e.g., handling missing values in Number.of.Engines, Engine.Type), generating the planned visualizations, and calculating risk metrics (e.g., incident rates, fatality rates) per aircraft make and model.
+## Next steps:
+Incorporate number of flights to get:
+### The ratio of accidents to the number of flights
+### Understand the most preferred airplane and why

 These insights will drive recommendations for aircraft with the lowest risk profiles, aligning with the company's goal of safe and efficient operations.